Skyscanner/argo-rollouts/issue_analysis/support_scaleDownDelaySeconds_fast_rollbacks_canary/empirical_evidence.md

 Outcome
 Hard to reproduce, slingshot is too slow to do it in 30s, we may need to specify scaleDown explicitly and put it to a much longer window i.e 10 minutes.
 Doing it from argocd seems to work

+## Additional Log Analysis - Missing Piece

+### Rollback Window Log Investigation

+**Query:** `WITH aparse(message, '%Rollback * window%') as rollback SELECT count(*) FROM Log WHERE message LIKE '%rollback % window%' AND cluster_name = 'cellsdev-2-eu-central-1a-1' SINCE 6 hours ago FACET rollback`

+**Results:**
+- "within the window": 40 occurrences
+- "within window": 4 occurrences
+- "outside the window": 0 occurrences

+**Critical Finding:**
+- ALL rollbacks detected were "within the window" according to logs
+- Yet analysis runs still occurred in some cases
+- This suggests the rollback window logic is working correctly for detection
+- But analysis skipping is failing due to OTHER conditions

+**Implication:**
+The inconsistent behavior is NOT due to window calculation failures, but due to other conditions in the analysis skipping logic that override the rollback window detection.